timbo-rafa/distributed_cache/README.md

 [XDCR](https://docs.couchbase.com/server/6.5/manage/manage-xdcr/xdcr-management-overview.html).
-You can assure consistency by passing the [CAS](https://docs.couchbase.com/server/4.1/developer-guide/cas-concurrency.html) value from a previous operation to a `cache.set` assignment.
+You can assure consistency by passing the [CAS](https://docs.couchbase.com/server/4.1/developer-guide/cas-concurrency.html) value from a previous operation to a `cache.set` operation.

 ### 5 - Locality of reference, data should almost always be available from the closest region

 Supported with
 [XDCR](https://docs.couchbase.com/server/6.5/manage/manage-xdcr/xdcr-management-overview.html).
-You can connect to the closest server by using  `GET /closest/<lat>/<long>`
+You can connect to the closest server by using  `GET /closest/<lat>/<long>`.
+This ensures that data will first be written to and read from the closest region.

 ### 6 - Flexible Schema